eryk260/2sixty/adr/adr-0020-use-react-for-vie-ui.md

 Manipulating a virtual DOM with this approach is very cheap and faster than working directly on the actual DOM.

 React rebuilt and improved their diffing algorithm with React Fiber Architecture (as of v16).
-The previous approach recursively traversed a linked list tree based on the browser's default call stack.
+The previous approach recursively traversed a linked list tree based on the browser's default call-stack.
 This new approach with React Fiber is a re-implementation of the browser's call-stack customised specifically for React components.
-This provides the ability to interrupt the call stack when required and manipulate (pause, abort, reuse etc...) stack frames.
+This provides the ability to interrupt the call-stack when required and manipulate (pause, abort, reuse etc...) stack frames.

 In future, Angular will be introducing the Ivy renderer (and bundler) which goes a long way in trying to improve the initial load, the way it handles change detection and general performance of Angular.
 Ivy is yet to reach general availability (GA).